official-akshayjadhav/react.js/README.md

-# react
+# react.js
-playing with React
+snippets and modules of react.js